giacomogagliano/noiz_backup1/README.md

 the containerized environment.
 Static contents are served via the IPFS system.
-Dynamic contents need a server who provides the informations required by the client, therefore Zion uses a distributed network of master and worker nodes, who will be loading the state-less applications which will communicate with relay databases which will hold short-living documents before they
+Dynamic contents need a server who provides the informations required by the client, therefore Noiz uses a distributed network of master and worker nodes, who will be loading the state-less applications which will communicate with relay databases which will hold short-living documents before they